Most antenatal screening tests will not find anything, but there's a chance you'll be told your baby could be born with a condition.

 - Sickle Cell Society

-- SOFT – for families affected by Patau's and Edwards' syndromes
+- Support Organisation for Trisomy 13 and Trisomy 18 (SOFT UK) – for families affected by Patau's syndrome (Trisomy 13) and Edwards' syndrome (Trisomy 18)

 - UK Thalassaemia Society